Skip to content

 Books, Videos & Puzzles

 The Center for Active Living has a wide variety of books, videos and puzzles that are available to borrow.
 Drop in during regular business hours to browse the many shelves for your reading and viewing pleasure and check out the hallway shelves by the card room for an assortment of jigsaw puzzles.
-When you are ready to return your borrowed items you can leave them in the drop box near the entrance door.
+When you are ready to return your borrowed items, you can leave them in the drop box near the entrance door.
 We welcome donations of gently used items that are not older than 5 years to add to our collection.

 bookclub